ozchamo/YAKKO/README.md

 - Access to the internet
 - RHEL/Fedora as the base installed operating system ("Server with GUI" is convenient, and then YAKKO gives you a working cluster)
 - Ports 80 and 443 available (to pass through to your applications in OpenShift)
 - 24GB+ RAM for a single node cluster (good luck though and note that your ability to run apps will be impaired, recommended is 32GB.
-I've succeed with as little as 12GB, used for a Single Node Cluster setup)
 - 32GB+ RAM for a 1 master + 1 worker cluster
 - 48GB+ for multi-node clusters (3 master compact cluster)
 - 64GB+ for full-HA clusters (3 masters, 2 workers - more than 2 and you may need more memory)